microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Call CompleteDeferral as good practise: Needed mainly for low power usage pushArgs.CompleteDeferral();
     }
-    else if (kind == ActivationKindExtension::Launch) // This indicates that the app is launching in the foreground {
+    else if (kind == ReunionActivationKind::Launch) // This indicates that the app is launching in the foreground {
-        // Register an event to Intercept Push payloads auto eventToken = details.PushActivated([](const auto&, PushNotificationActivatedEventArgs args) {
+        // Register an event to Intercept Push payloads auto eventToken = details.PushActivated([](const auto&, PushActivatedEventArgs args) {
                 // Call TakeDeferral to ensure that code runs in low power args.GetDeferral();